clue2solve/pinecone-java-client/Readme.md

 **Fields**:
 - `indexName`: Name of the index from which vectors are fetched.
 - `nameSpace`: Namespace of the index.
-- `ids`: Array of string IDs representing the vectors to be fetched.
+- `ids`: Array of string IDs representing the vectorsgpg --list to be fetched.

 Usage:
 ```java